 To the Reader

-The printed transcripts are a lightly edited record of the original oral history interviews recorded.
+The printed transcripts are a lightly edited record of the original oral history interviews conducted and produced by Oral Historian Anita Hecht, Life History Services, in collaboration with New York State archives.
 The transcripts are accompanied by a digitally audiotaped oral history interview, as well as a narrative biographical summary of the narrator, both housed at the New York State Archives.

 Oral history interviews contain first-person accounts of historical events, individual experiences, and significant memories.
 In this spirit, please understand that these interviews do not attempt to recount “absolute truth.”
 Instead, they intend to relate the stories that hold meaning for the particular narrator.
 Interviews are not always chronological or complete with regards to specific data.
 Accuracy is always the goal, though there may be corrections, and certainly additions, to any oral history.